106: Calorie-free oil

 Is it a wild bit of the world and it's an animal-related thing?

 Are there animals around?
+In

-In northern British Columbia, there are animals for sure.
+northern British Columbia, there are animals for sure.
 And are they relevant to Julie's?

 Now, hang on, there is a rule in some areas.
 I don't know if this is counter or not, you're not allowed to get within a certain distance of the wildlife.

-You cannot approach it.
+Um, you cannot approach it.
+Uh,

-However, if the wildlife approaches you,
+however, if the wildlife approaches you,

 that is not something you can be fined for.
 Obviously, you should still try and get away,

-see?
-I was about to say bear, and then I remembered kayak.
-Yes, it could be a swimming polar bear.
+See, I was about to say bear, and then I remembered kayak.
+Yes, it could be a swimming polar bear,

-But no, it's not that.
-And I think with that, any gesture would work.
+but no, it's not that.
+And I think with that, any gesture would work, but this is a very specific gesture.

-But this is a very specific gesture.
 This one shaker gesture is the only thing that works in this situation.
+Andy, think animals.

 Think animals is you're going down a decent track with animals there.
 Okay, there are fish,